 Related Court Forms

-Affidavit of Damages and Statement of Claim: This affidavit is used by the landlord to evict tenants for late or non-rent payments.
+- Affidavit of Damages and Statement of Claim: The landlord uses this affidavit to evict tenants for late or non-rent payments.

-Affidavit of Ownership: A landlord will file this affidavit to prove ownership of their property.
+- Affidavit of Ownership: A landlord will file this affidavit to prove property ownership.

 - Affidavit of Military Service: This affidavit allows the tenant to state their military service.

 - Demand for Rent: This form documents how much back rent is owed by the tenant and must be attached to any notice to pay or quit eviction notice.